National Register Listings in

 Today, Scott County is a vibrant community with a strong agricultural focus.
 It continues to be a leader in wheat, corn, and sorghum production, as well as cattle ranching.
 The county is also home to a number of tourist attractions, including the El Quartelejo Museum and Historic Site, which preserves the history of the area's Native American inhabitants, and the Lake Scott State Park, known for its scenic beauty and recreational opportunities.
 Overall, Scott County's history is a testament to the determination and resourcefulness of its residents in the face of adversity.

-This timeline provides a condensed summary of the historical journey of Scott County, Kansas.
+This timeline provides a concise overview of the key events in the history of Scott County, Kansas.

 • 1803 - The area that would become Scott County is part of the Louisiana Purchase.